safedep/docs.safedep.io/docs/cloud/quickstart.md

 ### 3. Onboard your Organization

+Create an organization that will group (isolate) all your projects, policies and data

 ```shell
 vet cloud register --name "John Doe" \
   --org-name "Organization Name" \
   --org-domain example.com
 ```

-On successful on-boarding, you will receive the SafeDep cloud tenant domain.
+On successful on-boarding, you will receive the SafeDep cloud `tenant domain`.
 It will be like `default-team.example-com.safedep.io`. `vet` will automatically configure this domain on your local system.
 You need to note this domain for usage in CI/CD.
+You will also receive an email with the required details.

 ### 4. Verify Onboarding